 iPrimus NBN Plans

-iPrimus has NBN plans starting at $70 a month for unlimited data on NBN 25 speeds, or $80 if you wish to add Fetch.
-Plans are available on NBN 25, 50, 100 and 250 speeds, but to bundle with Fetch, you’ll need to be on an unlimited data and 12-month plan, rather than a month-to-month plan.
-Adding Fetch Mini to your plan will set you back $10 per month, while Fetch Mighty is an additional $20 per month, with channel packs starting at $6.
-You’ll also need to pay a $55 Fetch activation fee.
+iPrimus has NBN plans starting at $70 a month for unlimited data on NBN 25 speeds with unlimited data, or $80 if you wish to add Fetch.
+Plans are available on NBN 25, 50, 100 and 250 speeds, with either data caps or unlimited data on a month-to-month plan.
+Adding Fetch Mini to your plan will set you back $10 per month, while Fetch Mighty is an additional $10 per month ($20 in total), with channel packs starting at $6.
+You’ll also need to pay a $60 Fetch activation fee.

 Pay-as-you-go calls are included by default, but if you wish to add a call pack, this will cost $10 per month for an unlimited landline and mobile package, while for international calls you’ll need to pay an additional $30 per month for 2,000 international minutes in addition to the standard national landline and mobile calls.